 - Place the cooked turkey carcass with the meat and bones (or raw turkey leg quarter) into the Instant Pot.

-- Place the lid on and ensure the steam valve is set to SEAL.
+- Cover with the lid and ensure the steam valve is set to SEAL.

 - Press the PORRIDGE function (or manually set to HIGH PRESSURE for 20 minutes).
 Allow the Instant Pot to naturally release pressure without releasing the steam valve.